Turkish president approves closure of schools run by Erdogan rival

 The move highlights Gul's solidarity with Erdogan as the prime minister battles a corruption scandal he says has been orchestrated by the cleric, Fethullah Gulen, whose "Hizmet" (Service) network wields influence in the police and judiciary.

 Education is central to the mission of Gulen's movement.
-Millions of students prepare at the cram centres for entrance examinations to win limited spots at state high schools and universities.
+Millions of students prepare at the cram centers for entrance examinations to win limited spots at state high schools and universities.

 Tensions between Erdogan and the U.S.-based cleric, formerly allies, have been simmering for years but boiled over when the graft scandal erupted in December with the detention of three ministers' sons and businessmen close to the prime minister.